Hartig Drug announces plans to acquire Preston pharmacy

 Ken Anderson is expected to stay on as pharmacy manager, the release stated.

-"I am excited that Hartig Drug is taking over the pharmacy and committed to operating a pharmacy in Preston," Anderson said in the release.
+“I am excited that Hartig Drug is taking over the pharmacy and committed to operating a pharmacy in Preston,” Anderson said.